filip-husnik/melophagus/README.md

 # Commands to reproduce the RNA-Seq analysis of M. ovinus

 **Husnik, Hypsa, and Darby 2018; in preparation.**
+Data:
+(1) 1 strand-specific RNA-Seq library from M. ovinus female (2) 1 strand-specific RNA-Seq library from M. ovinus male (3) 5 strand-specific RNA-Seq libraries for the bacteriome section of midgut (5 biological replicates) (4) 5 strand-specific RNA-Seq libraries for the remaining sections of gut (5 biological replicates)

 **Table of contents**
 ====================